sonnyksimon/www.sonnyksimon.com/index.md

 My laptop runs Linux.

 My main mobile device is an [Xperia X Compact](https://en.wikipedia.org/wiki/Sony_Xperia_X_Compact).
-I mostly only use it to keep in touch with friends and family, and listen to [music](http://nirvana.com).
+I use it to keep in touch with friends and family, and listen to [music](http://nirvana.com).

 ## Software